Skip to Main Content

 Recent and Representative Publications

 Livingston, N. R.*, Hetelkides, E., Bravo, A. J., Looby, A., & Stimulant Norms and Prevalence (SNAP) Study Team.
-(2022).
-Differential associations of cannabis expectancy effects on the relation between cannabis use and sleep.
-Journal of Psychoactive Drugs.
+(2023).
+Negative affect regulation and marijuana use in college students: Evaluating the mediating roles of coping and sleep motives.
+Journal of Psychoactive Drugs, 55, 203-212.

 Looby, A., Prince, M. A., Vasko, J. M., Zimmerman, L.*, Flory, K., Lefler, E. K., Canu, W., & Hartung, C. M. (2021).
 Relations among protective behaviors strategies, biological sex, and ADHD on alcohol use and alcohol-related problems: Who benefits most, and from what type of strategy?
 Addictive Behaviors, 119, 106924.